Oscillating scalar potential and its implications for cosmic neutrino background searches: Potential oscillation

 In contrast, in our mechanism, it is the \emph{coefficient} $\mu^2$ in $V(\phi)$ that is induced by wave DM, causing the \emph{shape} of the scalar potential to oscillate.
-As a result, any particle mass that depends on the scalar’s VEV repeatedly transitions between massive and massless states.
-Unlike the aforementioned wave DM coupling scenario, here the scalar’s VEV remains zero (restoring the symmetry) for finite intervals whenever $\mu^2(t)$ is positive.

-\paragraph{Neutrino type oscillation |} As a concrete application, we examine the neutrino sector.
-If the neutrino’s Majorana mass arises through this mechanism, then, depending on the potential shape at a given time, neutrinos can alternate between a pure Dirac state (where the Majorana mass is zero) and a Majorana state (where the Majorana mass is nonzero).
+Consider the scalar potential, which includes a real singlet scalar $\phi$, and a real wave DM scalar $\Phi$.